What is Dilation and Curettage (D and C)?

 • Abortion or pregnancy termination for the first trimester: A D&C is one method that can be used when a person chooses to terminate (end) a pregnancy.

-• Treatment of molar pregnancy: A molar pregnancy is an abnormal pregnancy in which a tumor forms in place of normal placenta.
+• Treatment of molar pregnancy: A molar pregnancy is an abnormal pregnancy in which a tumor forms in place of a normal placenta.
 D&C is the standard treatment for molar pregnancy.

-• Retained pregnancy tissue: A D&C may be recommended for management of bleeding or to identify and remove retained (unpassed) pregnancy or placental tissue following miscarriage, abortion, or delivery.
+• Retained pregnancy tissue: A D&C may be recommended for the management of bleeding or to identify and remove retained (unpassed) pregnancy or placental tissue following miscarriage, abortion, or delivery.

 • Prolonged or excessive vaginal bleeding: A D&C may be done as a treatment in some cases of prolonged or excessive uterine bleeding that do not respond to medical treatment.

-Dilation and Curettage (D&C) procedures are indicated for a range of medicinal and diagnostic applications gynecology.
+Dilation and Curettage (D&C) procedures are indicated for a range of medicinal and diagnostic applications in gynecology.
 Some of the common indications for D&C include:

-Diagnostic Indications:
+Diagnostic Indications

 • Abnormal Uterine Bleeding: When a woman experiences heavy, prolonged, or irregular menstrual bleeding, a D&C can help diagnose the underlying cause, such as hormonal imbalances, uterine polyps, endometrial hyperplasia, or uterine cancer.